27 Best Eco-Friendly Travel Products That Will Change Your Life

 My boyfriend has recently invested in some Silvertech tees from Organic Basics and they have literally changed his life.
 He’s gone out clubbing, gone to the gym and all sorts in his tees.
 And guess what: they still don’t smell at all!
 Organic Basics sell all sorts from underwear and socks to tops and leggings.
 All made from antimicrobial, anti-odour, permanently infused natural silver, GOTS certified organic cotton goodness!

 You may be protecting your skin but did you know that you are not protecting the environment whilst wearing suncream?
 Suncream is filled with nasty chemicals that are especially toxic for marine life if you are swimming in the sea whilst travelling.
 Opting for a natural SPF is a great way to be kind to your skin and to the environment.
-A great eco-friendly suncream is Omuci’s Nothing To Hide, an all-natural, vegan-friendly suncream which works like a charm!
+A great eco-friendly suncream is Green People’s scent-free suncream which works like a charm!
+This cruelty-free suncream is made from 84% certified organic ingredients and comes in fully recyclable, plant-based packaging.
+Pick up their tan accelerator and after sun for extra eco brownie points!

 Gather round campers, this solar lantern might just change your life.
 Not only does it have a great name (big up all Lucy’s) but this solar-powered lantern is also an eco-friendly way to bring a bit of light into your life when travelling.
 It is really lightweight, collapsible and affordable, making it great for any backpacking or camping trip.
 Plus, because it charges thanks to the sun it is super sustainable too!